 Stop Israel's Blood Diamond Trade

-- Target: Members of the Kimberley Process Certification Scheme (KPCS), NGO observers to the KPCS, the World Jewellery Confederation, the Responsible Jewellery Council and all national and international Jewellers associations
+- recipient: Members of the Kimberley Process Certification Scheme (KPCS), NGO observers to the KPCS, the World Jewellery Confederation, the Responsible Jewellery Council and all national and international Jewellers associations

 (N.B. check that your signature is recorded, If it isn't please let us know by clicking on the Global Palestine Solidarity link above - Please SHARE)